nealcaren/academic-kickstart/content/teaching/cabd/index.md

 +++
-title = "SOCI 101: Sociological Perspectives"
+title = "Collecting and Analyzing Big Data"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.